 Goliath Stick Insect Facts

-- In fact, this surprisingly lovely invertebrate holds a place as one of the largest known insects of its type in the entire world.
+- Furthermore, the awesomeness of this particular invertebrate does not end there.
+That’s because its comparatively immense size earns it yet another distinction.
+In point of fact, this surprisingly lovely invertebrate holds a special place in the record books.
+That occurs because it’s one of the largest known insects of its type in the entire world.

 Goliath Stick Insect Physical Description

-The Goliath Stick Insect truly represents a rather remarkable physical specimen.
-Also, like many arthropods, the species displays a moderate degree of sexual dimorphism.
+Firstly, the Goliath Stick Insect truly represents a quite remarkable physical insect species.
+This comparison especially holds true when compared to the majority of related species.
+However, it does share many traits with its relatives.
+For one, like many arthropods, the species displays a moderate degree of sexual dimorphism.

 Goliath Stick Insect Distribution, Habitat, and Ecology